 The Alarm Journal stores historical information about alarms in a database.
 It stores basic data about alarms that have occurred, such as their source and timestamp, associated data on an alarm, and the values of an alarm's properties at the time the event occurred.
-It captures all status changes for each alarm, as well as acknowledgement to an external SQL database of your choosing.
+It captures all status changes for each alarm to an external SQL database of your choosing.
 To begin viewing alarm history, all you need to do is create an Alarm Journal Profile in the Gateway webpage.

 Alarms can also generate notifications that are delivered to users allowing Ignition to immediately communicate events and problems to your users.
 Alarm Notification Pipelines control how and when notifications are sent to users.
 You can select the delivery channel for how alarms are sent: Email, SMS, or Voice.
 The notification system has access to Ignition's Authentication Profiles so users can easily be added to notification On-Call Rosters.
 Schedules can be created allowing users to receive notifications only when on-schedule, so there is no need to worry about notifying a supervisor or manager when they are not on-site, or if it's in the middle of the night.
 Pipelines coupled with on-call rosters and schedules allow you to build your own custom alarm notification process.

 The On-Call Roster is a collection of users that are notified when an alarm occurs.
 When an alarm is triggered, a notification is sent to a designated On-Call Roster where it evaluates the users schedules, and only notifies those users that have an active schedule.